pablogd-hashi/consul-nomad-peering/README.md

 export NOMAD_TOKEN="<second_cluster_nomad_token>"
 ```

-Now, let's deploy the backend services in the second cluster `dcanadillas-sec`.
+Now, let's deploy the backend services in the second cluster `hashistack-gcp-2`.
 In this case we deploy only one replica per service:
 ```bash
 nomad run -var datacenter=hashistack-gcp-2 \
  -var replicas_public=1 \